gitcd-io/website/content/pages/en/cli.rst

 CLI Usage of gitcd
 ~~~~~~~~~~~~~~~~~~~~~

-For convenience, you can call gitcd as a git sub command as well.
-Therefore, you can replace "git-cd" in any of the following commands with "git cd" if you like it more.
+For convenience, you can call gitcd as a git sub command as well as directly.
+Therefore, you can replace "git cd" in any of the following commands with "git-cd" if you like it more.

 .. container:: alert alert-warning